-Have an upcoming drug test and worried about the amount weed in your saliva?
+Have an upcoming drug test and worried about the amount of weed in your saliva?
 Let us help…

-Unfortunately, there are no hard and fast rules or simple answers to these questions, because how long weed stays in your saliva depends on a number of different things.
+Unfortunately, there are no hard and fast rules or simple answers to these questions, because how long THC stays in your saliva depends on a number of different things.
 Factors such as your gender and body mass index can both affect how quickly you metabolize marijuana, for example.
 However, by far the most important thing to take into consideration is how often and how much you smoke.

 What Is Saliva Drug Testing?